-Avicenna’s Tomb is located in the middle of a square of the same name. an oval square with old plane trees, geometric garden, a well fanned building and structure (the symbol of the square) that creats a nice promenade and it shines as a brilliant in the heart of the old city.
+Avicenna’s Tomb is located in the middle of a square of the same name. an oval square with old plane trees, geometric garden, a well-fanned building and structure (the symbol of the square) that creates a nice promenade and it shines as a brilliant in the heart of the old city.
 All the world’s important cities got their reputation from a memorial building and the symbol of Hamadan is Avicenna’s beautiful Tomb for over 50 years.

 In the east of the square, there is a complimentary semi-circle garden with a nice green view in which Avicenna’s statue has been erected with a book in its hand gazing the far horizons, probably humming this poem:

 “In the vast desert of life, my mind sought so much